Are INFJs more prone to depression?

 What Can Cause INFJs to Have Depression?

 Same as most people who have depression, non-acceptance is the main cause of our sufferings.
-For INFJs in particular, it’s our inability to accept reality and the world being different from our ideals and imagination.
+For INFJs in particular, it’s our inability to accept reality and the world being different from our ideal vision and imagination.

 High Expectations for Everything